 Other African dust cases

 Large dust fan (Spanish Dancer) over west Africa

 Synoptic scale dust outbreak over west Africa in March 2019.

 Sahara dust outbreak across the Atlantic

-On 3 March 2004, the massive storm formed a huge arc of thick dust that swept over the Canary Islands.
+In early 2004, a huge arc of thick dust formed over the Canary Islands for days.